 Does experiencing mental ill-health make you a stronger or weaker person?

-For Mental Health Awareness Week (10-16 May 2021) and as part of our Men’s Minds Matter campaign to encourage men to open up about their mental health, MFT client and supporter Chris looks both at scientific facts and his personal experience to challenge the common misconception that experiencing mental health issues is a sign of weakness.
+For Mental Health Awareness Week (10-16 May 2021) and as part of our Men’s Wellbeing Matters campaign to encourage men to open up about their mental health, MFT client and supporter Chris looks both at scientific facts and his personal experience to challenge the common misconception that experiencing mental health issues is a sign of weakness.

 “Roughly a quarter of the population experience a mental health condition in any one year to a greater or lesser extent.
 ‘Mental illness’ in this context is a general term that refers to a wide range of conditions which affect our thoughts, feelings and behaviour and ability to cope with the everyday demands of life.
 Therefore there’s millions of us in this boat and every year there more and more people who experience mental health challenges for the first time.
 It’s often the start of a rocky journey that lasts a lifetime; however given time and a little bit of effort it’s a journey that can get easier.

 Mental health has been described as a continuum.
 Everyone is on it whether they admit to it or not; we’re all somewhere on the scale from wellness to ill health.
 Sometimes the difficult part is plotting exactly where you are on the continuum and determining if you need help.
 Fundamentally, we all experience events in life that can make us feel low, angry, stressed or scared.
 For the most part, negative thoughts and feelings come and go and we begin to move back towards the mentally healthy end of the continuum.
 However, for some of us, we can get stuck in a spiral of negative thoughts, feelings and unhelpful behaviours.
 If these feelings persist, they can develop into a more serious mental health condition.
 In this case, we experience mental ill–health when our difficulties start to get in the way of us living our lives.